 Pershing Square Capital Management in 2022 lost 8.8% of its net asset value its worst result since 2016, while its share price fell 14.6%, the presentation dated Feb.

 The assets minus the liabilities in Ackman’s fund trade at a discount to its share price.
-If you loved this write-up and you would like to receive more information regarding EVDEn EVE NAKLiYaT kindly browse through our own web site.
-The fund may consider moving its listing from Europe to the United States to remedy this, a Jefferies analyst note said on Friday.
+The fund may consider moving its listing from Europe to the United States to remedy this, eVdEn EVE nakLiYat a Jefferies analyst note said on Friday.

 “It would likely offer a very good chance of materially narrowing the discount, given the nexus for the fund and manager has always been the U.S. anyway,” said the Jefferies note.